 EC declares 61 more candidates valid

-The Election Commission today declared 61 more aspirants as valid contenders after hearing 98 appeals filed by aggrieved aspirants.
+The Election Commission yesterday declared 61 more aspirants as valid contenders after hearing 98 appeals filed by aggrieved aspirants

-With 61 new aspirants, a total of 168 hopefuls got back their candidacy in the first three days after the EC on Sunday started hearing and disposing of the appeals submitted against the cancellation or acceptance of nomination papers by the returning officers (ROs).
+With 61 new aspirants, a total of 168 hopefuls got back their candidacy in the first three days after the EC on Sunday started hearing and disposing of the appeals submitted against the cancellation or acceptance of nomination papers by the returning officers (ROs), reports UNB.

 On Tuesday, the commission headed by CEC Kazi Habibul Awal turned down 35 petitions and kept its decisions over two petitions pending following hearing at Nirbachan Bhaban in the city.